-Taleb cites, in his 2007 book, The Black Swan: The Impact of the Highly Improbable, that large banking systems, are oversized and unaccountable.
+Taleb continues to be ahead of his time.
+He cites, in his 2007 book, The Black Swan: The Impact of the Highly Improbable, that large banking systems, are oversized and unaccountable.
 He writes that they use flawed investment models could bring on a financial crisis.
 His criticism includes housing funds, like Fannie Mae, as well as the Federal Reserve of the United States, all listed as as fragile.
-Conversely, as for Anti-Fragile technology, he cites the bicycle, the car, and the bookshelf.
+Conversely, as for AntiFragile technology, he cites the bicycle, the car, and the bookshelf.
 He says e-books are too unstable of a technology.

-- Contemporary institutions …have been designed as push systems.
+He writes that our institutions “…have been designed as push systems.
 While these systems tend to prosper in highly stable times, they do very poorly in times of rapid change and growing uncertainty.
-They become highly vulnerable to Black Swans.
+They become highly vulnerable to Black Swans.”

-- Build in redundancy and overcompensation.
 Redundancy in systems is a key to antifragility.
-DN: This would have been very helpful to avert the tsunami nuclear power plant tragedy in Japan, as well as averting big bank collapse by diversifying risk in more, smaller, unconnected banks.
+This would have been very helpful to avert the tsunami nuclear power plant tragedy in Japan, in retrospective, as well as averting big bank collapse by diversifying risk in more, smaller, unconnected banks.

-Taleb also concludes his talk about how architects who create financial systems set it up for themselves to profit, even as others are affected by big losses, shareholders and tax payers.
+Taleb concludes his talk with an illustration of how architects who create financial systems set it up for themselves to profit, even as others are affected by big losses, shareholders and tax payers.
 The risks are also hidden, with incentives for the architect financiers.